mingqi2014/mingqi2014.github.io/README.md

 #Human Languages and Expression

 English will be the main language in this website.
 I mostly use English, Chinese, Korean and French for work, research and daily conversation.
-Some content including publications and other writings may use other languages.
+Some content including publications and writings may use other languages.
 This is a personal website but its main purpose is an academic platform for a junior scholar like me.
 While I treasure the very space to express myself thus more personlized expression may be presented here.

 #TO DO LIST...